 “What is an AI agent?”

 Ask ten people, get ten different answers.
 Some say it’s a prompt with tools.
 Others call it a smart chatbot.
-But here’s the thing: both answers miss the point.
+Both answers miss the point.

 An agent isn’t one thing.
 It’s a system.